Crossley Motors: Vehicles

-Production of the first cars was on a small scale but from 1909 when a new range was introduced it rapidly built up.
-In that year the 20 hp was introduced (later called the 20/25) and this was taken up by the War Office and from 1913 it was ordered for the new Royal Flying Corps (RFC).
-The outbreak of World War I resulted in a rapid expansion of the RFC, and by 1918 they had over 6,000 of the vehicles with staff car, tender (light truck), and ambulance bodies.
+Production of the first cars was on a small scale but from 1909 when a new range of 15 and 20hp models was introduced it rapidly built up.
+Unusually for the time these cars could be ordered with front-wheel brakes but these were not successful and were dropped in 1912.
+The 20 HP (later called the 20/25 HP) was taken up by the War Office and from 1913 it was ordered for the new Royal Flying Corps (RFC).
+The outbreak of World War I resulted in a rapid expansion of the RFC, and by 1918 they had over 6,000 of the 20/25 HP, with staff car, tender (light truck), and ambulance bodies.

 Crossley 25/30 hp Tenders were used by British paramilitary police ("Black and Tans" and the Auxiliary Division) in Ireland during the Irish War of Independence (1919–1922).
 The National Army of the new Irish Free State continued to use them for troop transport throughout the Civil War period, but they were worked hard: of 454 originally supplied, only 57 were in service by 1926 with a further 66 being overhauled or repaired.
 The 20/25 model was also the first vehicle to be supplied to London's Metropolitan Police Flying Squad in 1920, some of which were fitted with radio equipment.

-Car production resumed after World War I and a new model, the 19.6, was launched in 1921 and joined in 1922 by the smaller 2.4 litre 14 hp model that would become the company's best seller.
+Car production resumed after World War I and the 19.6, a new model designed by T D Wishart who had taken over as Chief Designer, was launched in 1921 and joined in 1922 by the smaller 2.4 litre 14 hp model that would become the company's best seller.
 The 19.6 was replaced by the 2.7 litre 18/50 in 1925 fitted with Crossley's first six-cylinder engine and this was enlarged in 1927 to 3.2 litres in the 20.9.
 Crossley were the first British car company to offer a factory fitted car radio in 1933.
 Although the large cars would continue to be available, a range of small models fitted with Coventry Climax engines was announced in 1931 but sales of the cars slowly declined and the last ones were made in 1937.